 Getting Oxycodone Addiction Addressed

-If you, or anyone close to you, find yourself struggling with Oxycodone addiction, know that there are options that can help you beat the dependency.
+If you, or anyone close to you, are struggling with an Oxycodone addiction, know that there are options that can help you beat the dependency.
 Don’t hesitate to call Evolve Indy and begin an affordable drug rehab program that can have beneficial and lasting impacts.